Cultivating Perfection: Mysticism and Self-transformation in Early Quanzhen Daoism (Brill, 2007)

 Traces of a Daoist Immortal: Chén Tuán 陳摶 of the Western Marchmount (Brill, 2024)

 The first comprehensive and systematic study of the Daoist mountain hermit and eventual immortal Chén Tuán 陳摶 (Xīyí 希夷 [Infinitesimal Subtlety]; d.
 989).
 Includes contextual introductions and annotated translations of ten major works associated with Chén.
 Also contains information on Daoist sleep practice and immortality as transtemporality.
 For members of the Daoist Foundation community, the book provides guidance on Huàshān 華山 (Mount Hua) and Huàshān pài 華山派 (Mount Hua Lineage).
+Recommended supplemental reading for ADS Third-Year Training.
 Revised and completed at Red Bird Lodge 朱雀舍 (Highland Park, IL).
 Read Preface.
 See Table of Contents.
 Download Electronic Supplement.